drapergem/draper/README.md

 But it makes you a little uncomfortable. `publication_status` lives in a nebulous namespace spread across all controllers and view.
 Down the road, you might want to display the publication status of a `Book`.
-And, of course, your design calls for a slighly different formatting to the date for a `Book`.
+And, of course, your design calls for a slightly different formatting to the date for a `Book`.

 Now your helper method can either switch based on the input class type (poor Ruby style), or you break it out into two methods, `book_publication_status` and